blackcats/my-backup-strategy/README.md

 First I created an AWS S3 bucket to archive my datas.
 You can see how I set it up [here](https://github.com/blackcats/my_freezed_storage).
 After that...

+Hum...
 I'm stil thinking about how I'm going to proceed...

 <!-- ## Get Started -->
 <!-- if used, this section contain the "Installation" and "Usage" section -->